 The agenda was tight with a welcome address, visionary deep dive on the impact of AI (cognitive computing) for insights executives by our CEO Kay Iversen, and an open discussion led by panelists Brenda Armstead, VP Consumer Insights, Keurig; Carlos Fonseca, SVP Marketing Sciences, MetLife; and Richard Thorogood, VP Global Consumer & Market Insights, Colgate.

-To the impact of AI for insights executives, Kay described the roles a cognitive market information system serves (VP Insight, VP Intelligence, CMO and CIO) and the specific needs it helps them address.
+To the impact of AI for insights executives, Kay described the roles a cognitive market information system serves (VP Insight, VP Intelligence, CMO and CIO) and presented the specific needs it helps departments to address.

 He presented three applications for: